-Jamf Protect Security Event and Telemetry with a Webhook
+Jamf Protect Security Event Forwarding with a Webhook

-This guide explains how to set up Jamf Protect Cloud to forward telemetry and security events to RunReveal using a webhook url generated by the JAMF Protect source in the RunReveal UI.
+This guide explains how to configure Jamf Protect Cloud to forward analytic and security events (e.g., screenshot detection, prevented execution, Gatekeeper blocks) to RunReveal using a webhook URL generated in the RunReveal UI.

 jamf protect webhook-setup